Intent – What is the purpose of our English curriculum?

 |– Provide a progressive and challenging curriculum- Expose pupils to a wide range of literature/texts that both challenge and inspire the pupils beyond the classroom

 – Provide regular opportunities for children to enhance their spoken language skills across the curriculum

 – Use a range of different question techniques to allow pupils to expand on their own ideas and develop their vocabulary

 – Provide the children with a rich curriculum of carefully crafted lessons that ensures time for practise and consolidation

 – Provide opportunities for our children to develop their writing, think creatively, structure their work and use vocabulary in a way that is appropriate to the audience, increase their confidence when presenting work orally, and develop a love of reading beyond the classroom

 The Learning Journey

-Whole class reading is taught through weekly reading RIC (Retrieve, Inference, and Choice) lessons.
-These lessons are usually linked to a class reading text or the English unit the children are currently working on, but may also be linked to other areas of the curriculum such as topic, science or maths.
-The stimulus for the RIC lesson may be taken from a variety of sources, including text extracts, film clips and songs.
-We want our children to experience a broad range of engaging texts across a range of curriculum areas; embedding key reading skills and developing a love of reading.
-To support this, we have invested greatly in reading spine sets and KS2 class sets of inspiring texts to support the effective teaching of RIC lessons.
-Throughout RIC lessons key skills of retrieval, inference and identifying the writer’s use of language are modelled and misconceptions addressed.
-Each classroom has a vibrant reading area containing a wide array of genres for the children to experience.
-Children select books from these areas on a weekly basis to take home, read and enjoy.
+Whole class reading in Year 1 to Year 6 is taught through weekly reading lessons, also known as RIC sessions (Retrieve, Inference, and Choice).
+These lessons are linked to a class reading text or the English unit the children are currently working on.
+In KS1 these lessons will be linked to the weekly ‘Success for All’ shared reader text.
+RIC lessons may also be linked to other areas of the curriculum such as Topic or Science.
+The stimulus for the RIC lesson may be taken from a variety of sources including text extracts, film clips and songs.
+Through RIC lessons key skills of retrieval, inference and identifying the writer’s use of language are modelled and misconceptions addressed.

 Impact – What knowledge and skills are obtained?